Laura Nagtegaal is a transgender woman, fully transitioning in 2017. This is her experience working in the music industry.

 How much self-worth, self-confidence, self-appreciation, even self-love I have for myself.
 That literally came the day I learned to accept myself for who I am, truly.

-And all of that shows in my whole being, in my interactions with others, in my outlook on life, in the stars in my eyes, in the bold clothing choices I like to make now, in how I changed the multiple times a week of a triple portion of pasta per meal for some fresh fruit or vegetables.
+And all of that shows in my whole being, in my interactions with others, in my outlook on life, in the stars in my eyes, in the bold clothing choices I like to make now, in how I changed them multiple times a week of a triple portion of pasta per meal for some fresh fruit or vegetables.
 Anything and everything, really.

 Beyond the systematic sexism in the industry and society as a whole, we have to add an additional layer of transphobia?
-What in your opinion, does the industry need to do to address this?
+What is your opinion, does the industry need to do to address this?
 What can the industry do?

 I don’t know what this industry, in particular, could or should do, that the rest of our society wouldn’t or couldn’t.
-This problem with transphobia is it global and in everyday life.
+This problem with transphobia is it is global and in everyday life.
 Most of it comes from ignorance mixed with arrogance and apathy, I think.
 We fear what we don’t know.
 How many people in the streets still think that homosexuality or being transgender is a disease, and an infectious one, at that!

 For years, society and mainstream media have ridiculed and discriminated against those who are not heteronormative; whether it’s a snide remark on a popular sitcom or mockery, anything.
 Luckily, I live in The Netherlands, Europe, where things are ‘pretty easy’ for me.
 Aside from pockets of the country where being trans might be frowned upon, I would compare most of The Netherlands with flower power era San Francisco, despite several religious and political fractions that would rather see LGBTQIA+ people not exist, or at least kept it to themselves.